aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 # Recommendations

-**Overall Sales Trends**
+**Overall Sales**
-- Sales are plummeting, we should work on identifying our core customer base and focusing efforts to retain that customer base.
+- In response to the recent decline in sales, I would recommend working to identify our core customer base and focusing efforts to retain that segment of customers.
+Looking at the loyalty program could be a good direction to start.

 **Product Performance**
-- I would recommend considering streamlining product offerings and investing more in products that bring in the most orders and profit.
-With more data on product costs we could better understand the profitablity and overall performance of each product.
+- I would recommend investing more in products that have historically generated the most revenue and orders (Apple Airpods & 4K Gaming Monitors) for Nexus.
+- I also would consider discontinuing low performance products like the Bose SoundSport Headphones to streamline product offerings.

 **Loyalty Program**
-- Seeing the growth and performance of Nexus's loyalty program within the recent years of sales, I would recommend keeping the loyalty program and looking closer at what is drawing customers to the program.
+- Seeing the growth and performance of Nexus' loyalty program within the recent years of sales, I would recommend keeping the loyalty program and taking a closer look at what has been drawing customers to the program.
-- Things I would consider are the awareness/marketing of the loyalty program, associated incentives and rewards of being a member, and alignment of the loyalty program with Nexus's overall business goals.
+- Things I would consider are the awareness/marketing of the loyalty program, associated incentives of being a member, as well as alignment of the loyalty program with the overall business goals of Nexus.

 **Purchase Platform and Marketing Channels**
 - In more recent years the mobile site has been growing as a purchase platform, I would recommend reviewing the mobile site operations to maintain and possibly expand ease of usability.
 # Additional Notes
+- Covid technology sales could be a factor in initial sales highs -> recent years of sales tapering into true sales
+- Given more data on product costs, we would be able to add profitability to our analysis and better understand the overall performance of different products.